csynbiosys/AMIGO2R2016b/README.md

-# Experiment - Kanan Jarrus
+# Experiment - Han Solo

-Child of experiment Luke Skywalker for Gal 1 model with In-Silico-Loop
+Child of experiment Kanan Jarrus for Gal 1 model with In-Silico-Loop

 The change from Luke Skywalker is:
 * The input stimulus was stepped with 10 steps (rather than 72 as in Luke Skywalker).
+The change from Kanan Jarrus and Luke Skywalker is:
+* The input stimulus steps are of fixed duration.

 Full description:
 * Each	run	executed	10	loops